What to Say and When to Say it: Live Fitness Coaching as a Testbed for Situated Interaction: Related Work

-\myparagraph{Models for Situated Interactions.} There is also a growing body of work on extending LMs to generally reason over visual input \cite{alayrac2022flamingo,DBLP:journals/corr/abs-2211-11559, DBLP:journals/corr/abs-2304-09842,DBLP:journals/corr/abs-2303-17580, DBLP:journals/corr/abs-2303-08128,wang2023chatvideo,zeng2023socratic,zhang2023llamaadapter,abs-2302-00923}.
-However, these models can answer only high-level questions over images or videos about depicted scenes and objects.
+\myparagraph{Models for Situated Interactions.} There is also a growing body of work on enabling LMs to generally reason over visual input \cite{alayrac2022flamingo,DBLP:journals/corr/abs-2211-11559, DBLP:journals/corr/abs-2304-09842,DBLP:journals/corr/abs-2303-17580, DBLP:journals/corr/abs-2303-08128,wang2023chatvideo,zeng2023socratic,zhang2023llamaadapter,abs-2302-00923}.
+However, the existing models can answer only high-level questions about depicted scenes and objects.
 Models for exercise feedback are discussed in \cite{Fieraru_2021_CVPR, shao2020finegym} among others.
 However, such models are based on the recognition of whether or not an exercise was performed, or on counting repetitions, rather than providing interactive guidance and reasoning about the user's movements from a third-person viewpoint, which is the focus of this work.